YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Straight dark hair can be an advantage because each hair may give strong visual coverage.
 It can also be unforgiving when the front row is too thick, too even, or angled incorrectly.
 A pluggy front is not always caused by too many grafts.
 Sometimes it is caused by the wrong graft type in the wrong place.

-In the front millimetres, the surgeon should usually protect softness.
+In the front millimeters, I protect softness before density.
 Single-hair units, direction control, and gradual density matter.
-If the patient has thicker shafts, the first row may need even more restraint because each hair is visually stronger.
+If the patient has thicker shafts, the first row needs even more discipline because each hair is visually stronger.

 The first row has to look soft before it looks dense.
 That is the detail patients notice when the hair is wet, lifted, or seen from the side.